-THOUGH I'm now in younger days, Nor can tell what shall befall me,
+THOUGH I'm now in younger days,

+Nor can tell what shall befall me,

-I'll prepare for every place
+I'll prepare for every place,

 Where my growing age shall call me.

-Should I e'er be rich or great,
+- 2 Should I e'er be rich or great,

-Others shall partake my goodness; I'll supply the poor with meat,
+Others shall partake my goodness:

+I'll supply the poor with meat,

-Never showing scorn nor rudeness.
+Never showing scorn or rudeness.

-Where I see the blind or lame,
+- 3 Where I see the blind or lame,

-Deaf or dumb, I'll kindly treat them:
+Deaf or dumb, I'll kindly treat them;

 I deserve to feel the same,

 If I mock, or hurt, or cheat them.

-If I meet with railing tongues,
+- 4 If I meet with railing tongues,

-Why should I return them railing?
+Why should I return their railing?

-Since I best revenge my wrongs By my patience never failing.
+Since I best revenge my wrongs,

+By my patience never failing.

-When I hear them telling lies, Talking foolish, cursing, swearing,
+- 5 When I hear them telling lies,

+Talking foolish, cursing, swearing:

-First I'll try to make them wise,
+First I'll strive to make them wise,

-Or I'll soon get out of hearing.
-What though I be low and mean,
+Or I'll soon go out of hearing.

+6 What though I be low and mean,

-I'll engage the rich to love me,
+I'll engage the rich to love me;

-While I'm modest, neat and clean, And submit when they reprove me.
+While I'm modest, neat, and clean,

+And submit when they reprove me.

-If I should be poor and sick,
+7 If I should be poor and sick,

 I shall meet, I hope, with pity;

 Since I love to help the weak,

 Though they're neither fair nor witty.

-I'll not willingly offend
+8 I'll not willingly offend,

 Nor be easily offended;

 What's amiss I'll strive to mend,

 And endure what can't be mended.

-May I be so watchful still,
+9 May I be so watchful still,

 O'er my humours and my passion,

 As to speak and do no ill,

 Though it should be all the fashion.

-Wicked fashions lead to hell,
+10 Wicked fashions lead to hell,

 Ne'er may I be found complying;

-But in life behave so well
+But in life behave so well,

 Not to be afraid of dying.

-7. A Summer Evening.
+VII.-SUMMER EVENING.

-How fine has the day been! how bright was the sun!
+HOW fine has the day been!
+How bright was the sun!

 How lovely and joyful the course that he run!
-Though he rose in a mist when his race he begun,

-And there follow'd some droppings of rain!
-But now the fair traveller's come to the west, His rays are all gold and his beauties are best; He paints the sky gay as he sinks to his rest,

-And foretells a bright rising again.
+Though he rose in a mist when his race he begun, And there followed some droppings of rain: But now the fair traveller comes to the west, His rays are all gold and his beauties are best; He paints the sky gay as he sinks to his rest, And foretells a bright rising again.

-Just such is the Christian: his course he begins, Like the sun in a mist, while he mourns for his sins, And melts into tears; then he breaks out and shines,
+2 Just such is the Christian: his course he begins Like the sun in a mist, while he mourns for his sins,

+And melts into tears; then he breaks out and shines,